A ruined stone building stands in the dessert on the island of Aruba.

 Because worst-case scenarios are possible…unlikely, but possible…it is important to make sure you have a plan to be able to access copies of your important documents.
 This includes your passport and visas, international driver’s permit (if you need one), and credit and debit cards.

-I email copies of all of these, along with copies of my credit and debit cards, to myself so that they are secure but I can access them remotely if needed.
-You can have photos of everything on your phone, but phones can be lost or stolen.
+I email copies of all of these, along with copies of my credit and debit cards, to myself so that they are secure but I can still access them remotely if needed.
+You can also have photos of everything on your phone, but phones can be lost or stolen.
 If you email the documents to yourself, so long as you know your password, you’ll be able to use a computer to access your email.

 I also sometimes leave a paper copy with a trusted friend or family member who can email or fax them to me if needed.
 The copies of the credit and debit cards need to include both the front and back of the card since the back often is printed with the phone number to call in case the card is lost or stolen.